-Exceptions: For practical reasons, the legislature has created certain limited exceptions to the general prohibition.
-Exceptions apply to port authorities, seaway port authorities, economic development authorities, watershed districts, soil and water conservation districts, towns, school districts, hospital districts, counties and cities.
-Minn.
+Exceptions: For practical reasons, the legislature has created certain limited exceptions to the general prohibition found at Minn.
 Stat. § 471.88.
 Part I of this questionnaire will assist you in making a determination as to whether an otherwise forbidden transaction fits within any of the statutory exceptions.
-Care should be taken to determine whether any exception considered applies to the entity and contract being audited.

-For the purposes of this checklist, "interested officer" shall mean a public officer or employee, as listed above, who directly or through his or her spouse (see "Discussion" below) has a prohibited position or interest in either the entity making or the subject matter of the sale, lease, or contract with the governing body.
+For the purposes of this checklist, "interested officer" shall mean a public officer or employee, as listed above, who directly or through his or her spouse (see "Discussion" below) has a prohibited position or interest in either the entity making or the subject matter of the sale, lease, or contract with the city.
 Examples include:

-- 1. officer;
+- 1. officer:

 - 2. director;

 - 3. employee (see "Discussion" below);

 - 4. partner;

 - 5. owner (complete or partial); or

 - 6. shareholder.